Which? has identified 3 potential areas of concern that it would like the Competition and Markets Authority (CMA) to investigate:

 The above list is not exhaustive and it should also be noted that a super-complaint could generate more than one outcome depending on the issues raised.

 The CMA will shortly invite interested parties to provide any evidence which may be useful to its assessment.
-More details will be available on the case page in due course.
+More details will be available on the case page

 Notes for editors